Join Us Online for Worship in the Barn

 Beginning the week of March 16, 2020, we started an experiment of opening the circle of worship to YOU in your home.
 Let us know who you are by signing our E-Guest Book.

-You can join us via Zoom here, or by clicking on the image below.
+You can worship with us via Zoom here, or by clicking on the image below.
 If you want to join simply by phone, please refer to the call-in information below.
 When you join via Zoom, you will be automatically muted.
 This means that if you have vocal ministry, you will need to unmute yourself.
 You can always click the Chat icon at the bottom of the screen (hover cursor to make it show up) if you are having difficulties, and then type your message in the chat box and someone will try to help you as soon as they are able.

 |+1 312 626 6799